How to teach children about recycling – FREE activities

 A landfill is an area where all of the non-organic and un-recycled items go, filling the land (hence, landfill).
 Whatever is not put in recycling bins or taken to a recycling centre, ends up at a landfill site.
 This can cause an environmental hazard: dangerous liquids can be washed through the soil, contaminating drinking water, and the land can become poisoned and unsafe for farming or building.

-When we recycle material, this means the amount of rubbish sent to landfill is decreased, which reduces the harmful chemicals and greenhouse gases that the rubbish releases.
+When we recycle material, this means the amount of rubbish sent to landfills is decreased, which reduces the harmful chemicals and greenhouse gases that the rubbish releases.

 Less pollution in the environment